dpsenner/libvirt-administration-tools/CONTRIBUTING.md

 ### Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ### Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available [here](http://contributor-covenant.org/version/1/4).
+This code of conduct is adapted from the Contributor Covenant, version 1.4, available [here](http://contributor-covenant.org/version/1/4).

 ## Patches